 How is an eSIM configured?

-To activate our virtual SIM, we must first hire a mobile phone service with an operator, who, at no additional cost, will provide us a card with the necessary data for activation, including the PIN, the PUK, and a code QR
+To activate our virtual SIM, we must first hire a mobile phone service with an operator, who, at no additional cost, will provide us a card with the necessary data for activation, including the PIN, the PUK, and a QR code.

 In addition, if the client wishes to associate other devices, consult the consumption or change the rate, he/she can do so from the platform offered by his/her company.

-Ideally, perform these procedures from the settings menu or from the app that reads the QR, instead of needing an additional or go to the operator’s website.
+Ideally, perform these procedures from the settings menu or from the app that reads the QR, instead of needing an additional or going to the operator’s website.
 What’s more, what if the clients of different companies use the same app?
 Perhaps it would be the first step for operators to agree on billing standards.

 Advantages of the eSIM or Virtual SIM Card

 As we see, the arrival of the eSIM will save users time and headaches in management.
-It will also mean a revolution in device connectivity and will bring benefits in terms of security, roaming and device design.
+It will also mean a revolution in device connectivity and will bring benefits in terms of security, roaming, and device design.
 Next, we explain all the advantages of using an embedded SIM: